Should you use Schema markup?

 Since the snack pack includes geo-data, it can drive physical traffic to your business along with website visitors.

-Local business listings feature helpful information like operating hours, images, contact details, user ratings, and a map location.
+By adding structured data to your local business listings you can give search engines understand specific information about your business like operating hours, images, contact details, user ratings, and a map location.

 Since local business listings include locations, they’ll only appear to people searching within a certain distance.